 31: Cheap living costs

 Well-known for its affordability, Canadians earning an average wage can still afford a good quality of life.
-Here are the 10 most affordable places to live in some in Canada.
-The cost of living is very comparable in Canada to the UK, but your overall purchasing power will be 5.5% better according to Numbeo.
+The cost of living is very comparable in Canada to the UK, but your overall purchasing power will be 5.5% better, according to Numbeo.

-Also with so much to do in the great outdoors and a more relaxed way of life, you may find yourself needing much less shopping therapy!
+Also, with so much to do in the great outdoors and a more relaxed way of life, you may need much less shopping therapy!

 32: Magnificent Wildlife

 From bobcats to bison and from beavers to bears, Canada really does have it all.
 There are amazing wild animals and birds to be seen across this vast country and what you see will differ from province to province.